kailash-manasarovar/statement/docs/timeline/2026/august.md

 - Is going to be the shock, isn't it.
 - I was wondering if people had seen it and thought I was conscious and consenting because of the open eyes, like [I had seen Yasmin do](../2001-to-2010/2008.md#yasmin-falls-asleep-with-her-eyes-open)?
 - And that's why so many were so appalled with me?
+- Could 95% of all the porn in circulation be of sedated-victims?

 ![Hanuman-Narasimha](../../content/images/hanuman-narasimha.jpg)